almata/SENotebook/README.md

 ## About me

 I am Albert, a Catalan software developer currently living in Barcelona.
-I started a business career after getting a __Bachelor's in Business Science__ (2002).
+I started a business career after earning a Bachelor's Degree in Business Studies (2002).
 But soon after I became interested in software development, specifically in business-related applications, and started working as a programmer and went back to college.
-In 2008 I earned a __Master's in SAP R/3 ERP Consulting__ and some time later, in 2012, a second __Bachelor's in Computer Science__.
-It's been a long journey full of interesting experiences... and it keeps going, as at this moment I am in the process of getting a second __Master's in Bioinformatics and Biostatistics__ (probably in 2019).
+In 2008 I earned a Master's Degree in SAP Functional Consulting and some time later, in 2012, a second Bachelor's Degree in Computer Science.
+It's been a long journey full of interesting experiences... and it keeps going, as at this moment I am in the process of getting a second Master's Degree in Bioinformatics and Biostatistics (probably in 2019).

 I love running, teaching, watching TV series, listening to podcasts, Apple devices and, of course, developing software.
 I have solid skills on database design, object-oriented programming, project management and UI and UX design.